-From Shinjuku Station: Take the Semi Limited Express train or the Limited Express train on Keio Line for Chofu Station.
+From Shinjuku Station: Take the Semi-Limited Express train or the Limited Express train on the Keio Line to Chofu Station.
 Travel time: 15 minutes.

-From Tokyo Station: Take the Rapid train on the JR Chuo Line and transfer at Shinjuku Station to the Keio Line for Chofu Station.
+From Tokyo Station: Take the Rapid train on the JR Chuo Line and transfer at Shinjuku Station to the Keio Line to Chofu Station.
 Travel time: 35 minutes.

 Enjoy a day at Yomiuriland, a laid-back amusement park with a classic atmosphere.
-Established in 1964, the park offers 44 attractions, including a massive steel roller coaster, a seven-story bungee jump, and a summer water park.
-The park also provides one-of-a-kind Japanese experiences such as an entire building devoted to Japanese manufacturing and craftsmanship.
-Kids can enjoy hands-on activities such as learning how to assemble automobiles, make noodles, and more.
+Established in 1964, the park offers over 40 attractions, including a massive roller coaster and a seven-story bungee jump.
+The summer-only pool and illuminations from autumn to spring are also popular.
+Visitors can also enjoy uniquely Japanese experiences and workshops, such as a building where they can experience Japanese manufacturing techniques and craftsmanship.
 To reach Yomiuriland, take a Keio Sagamihara Line train from Chofu Station to Keio Yomiuriland Station.
-Then, take an Odakyu bus or gondola to the theme park.
-Your entire journey should take about 15 minutes.
+Then, take an Odakyu bus or “Sky Shuttle” gondola to the theme park.

 For additional outdoor fun, consider a trip to nearby Tama Zoological Park.
 Located further west in the town of Hino, this zoo showcases animals in their natural habitats, with species from Asia, Africa, and Australia.

 Known as the second temple built in Tokyo, 1,300-year-old Jindaiji Temple is a top destination.
 The sprawling grounds feature numerous sub-temples and monuments, and you can easily spend several hours strolling through the area.
 Along the way you'll encounter shops selling souvenirs and food, each with an authentic Edo-period charm.